 - (1) The period for which bids are to remain valid and binding must be indicated in the bid documents.
-If no bidder has been appointed during the validity period, or the extended validity period as referred to below, the bid will lapse. - (2) The validity period is calculated from the bid closure date and bids shall remain in force and binding until the end of the final day of that period. - (3) This period of validity may be extended by the chairperson of the bid evaluation committee, provided that: - (a) the original validity period of the bid has not expired; - (b) all the bidders who have submitted bids have been requested to consent to the extension of the validity period; council shall reserve the right to continue with the normal process - (c) if one or more bidders who have submitted bids have agreed in writing to the extension of the validity period of the bid; council reserve the right to continue with the normal bidding process - (d) if no bidder responded in writing, the bid shall be cancelled and be re-advertised unless depending on compelling reasons and the approval of the Municipal Manager, the bid may be taken through the normal bid committee processes and - (e) The validity period of a bid may only be extended once. - (4) Bidders who fail to respond to the request referred to in sub-section 3(b) above, or who decline such a request, shall be considered further in the bid evaluation process of the tender they submitted. - (5) If bidders are requested to extend the validity period of their bids as referred to in sub-section 3 as a result of an objection or complaint being lodged: - (a) it must be made clear to bidders that this is the reason for the request for the extension of the validity period; and - (b) The responsible official must ensure that all bidders are requested to extend the validity period of their bids where necessary in order to ensure that the bids remain valid throughout the objection or complaint period or until the objection or complaint is finalised.
+If no bidder has been appointed during the validity period, or the extended validity period as referred to below, the bid will lapse. - (2) The validity period is calculated from the bid closure date and bids shall remain in force and binding until the end of the final day of that period. - (3) This period of validity may be extended by the chairperson of the bid evaluation committee, provided that: - (a) the original validity period of the bid has not expired; - (b) all the bidders who have submitted bids have been requested to consent to the extension of the validity period; - (c) all the bidders who have submitted bids have agreed in writing to the extension of the validity period of the bid; and - (d) the validity period of a bid may only be extended once. - (4) Bidders who fail to respond to the request referred to in sub-section 3(b) above, or who decline such a request, shall not be considered further in the bid evaluation process.

+- (5) If bidders are requested to extend the validity period of their bids as referred to in sub-section 3 as a result of an objection or complaint being lodged: - (a) it must be made clear to bidders that this is the reason for the request for the extension of the validity period; and - (b) the responsible official must ensure that all bidders are requested to extend the validity period of their bids where necessary in order to ensure that the bids remain valid throughout the objection or complaint period or until the objection or complaint is finalised.